google/mako/docs/THRESHOLD_ANALYZER.md

 **Cons**

 *   Can be difficult to determine adequate thresholds.
-*   Over tolerance could miss regressions.
+*   Extreme thresholds could miss regressions.
 *   SUT or SUT environment changes may require updates to the analyzer configuration.